When It’s All Fun and Games: Gamification Ideas for Banking Services to Engage Customers

 It’s an online platform for managing personal finances.
 Mint allows you to set goals and manage them (see your progress), track your expenses, investments, and credit scores.
 The simple user interface helps make sense of all your financial transactions (‘Where does the money go?’) and personal budget.
 It will also remind you when you need to pay the bills or if you have late fees.

 Value.
 Mint accounts allow the company to collect information about user financials (spending habits, retirement accounts) and offer relevant services where you can make money (referral fees).

 Examples of gamification platforms and applications

 NBD, Clear Minds, BBVA, DSK, and Mint are all examples of a single company gamifying their services for many users.
-But, how does the business can implement gamification in the product?
+But, how can the business implement gamification in the digital banking product?
 There are several platforms that help to get gamification in the game.